Simple Projects

 How long will these dried orange slices last?

-The ones we made in dehydrator are the ones that we put up this year.
-We stored them in a paper bag so they had room to breath.
+The ones we made in the dehydrator are the ones that we put up this year.
+We stored them in a paper bag so they had room to breathe.
 They weren’t molded at all.
 I imagine they will last a few years with the right storage.
 We just love the tradition of making them each year and not having to worry about storing them.

 How do you to store dried orange slices?